-Clause 274 renumbers section 1283 (Existing development applications) to correct that there are two section 1283's in the Water Act 2000.
+Clause 279 renumbers section 1283 (Existing development applications) to correct that there are two section 1283's in the Water Act 2000.

-Insertion of new ch 9, pt 11 (Transitional provisions for Mineral, Water and Other Legislation Amendment Act 2017)
+Insertion of new ch 9, pt 11 (Transitional provisions for Mineral, Water and Other Legislation Amendment Act 2018)

-Clause 275 inserts new part 11, of chapter 9, to provide transitional provisions for amendments to the Water Act 2000 made by the Bill.
+Clause 280 inserts new part 11, of chapter 9, to provide transitional provisions for amendments to the Water Act 2000 made by the Bill.

-1285 Unfinished process provided by water plan for release of particular unallocated water unallocated water prescribed by regulation to apply for the release of any unallocated water held as general reserve under a water plan, regardless of whether an alternative process is stated in a water plan.
+1285 Unfinished process provided by water plan for release of particular unallocated water

+New section 1285 provides the transitional arrangements for completing a process for the release of unallocated water held in general reserve in a water plan that may have commenced, but not been completed, prior to the commencement of the Bill.
+This reflects the amendment by the Bill for the state-wide process for release of unallocated water prescribed by regulation to apply for the release of any unallocated water held as general reserve under a water plan, regardless of whether an alternative process is stated in a water plan.
 It allows for the process to continue under the water plan as though the amendment had not been made by the Bill.